-Also called an NPSG, for nocturnal polysomnogram, this is the standard overnight sleep study conducted in our sleep lab.
-It is used to diagnose sleep apnea and other disorders.
+This is the standard overnight sleep study conducted in one of our sleep labs.
+It is used to diagnose sleep apnea and other sleep disorders.

 This in-lab test is used to determine the right amount of continuous positive airway pressure (CPAP) if you have a sleep apnea diagnosis.
 It is sometimes done the same night as an in-lab sleep study, in what is called a split-night sleep study.

-In this test, you use equipment at home for a night.
-It provides less detailed data than an in-lab test but can be a good first step.
+In this test, you will come to the sleep lab to pick up your equipment to wear in your home at night.
+It provides less detailed data than an in-lab test but can be a good first step to diagnose sleep apnea.
 Some insurance companies have rules on which study is done first.

 This test for people with daytime sleepiness determines if you can stay awake in a relaxed atmosphere (a comfortable chair and dim light) for 40 minutes.

-This test for signs of narcolepsy is given every few hours after you wake up from an overnight PSG.
+This is a daytime sleep study that tests for signs of narcolepsy and other sleep disorders.
+It follows an overnight PSG and consists of five nap periods throughout the day.
 You are given a 30-minute period to test how quickly you fall asleep again.